Ciph4r/t1-final/README.md

 ## Welcome to DKP TRAKCER

-#### Dkp tracker is a simple to use easy app to keep track of all your dkps and guilds event.
+#### Dkp tracker is a simple to use easy app to keep track of all your Guilds, Player, dkps and those big events.
 The storage that is being use is local Storage and some predefined data is already loaded

 ### Create Account
 #### To create a account the user login info must be a email address and password must contain or more character.